Jason30102212/state-of-crypto/README.md

       - TRANSFERED TO SPRINT BACKLOG: Priority 1.
 Will need to create component to display top ten cryptos compared to USD
       - TRANSFERED TO SPRINT BACKLOG: Priority 1.
 Will need to create component to display top ten cryptos compared to BTC
       - TRANSFERED TO SPRINT BACKLOG: Priority 2.
 Will consider creating a  component to display specific cryptos and data based on user selection
+      - Priority 1.
+Front page will need to be updated
+      - Priority 2.
+Further ideas will need to be generated to incorporate into site
+      - Priority 3.
+Footer needs to be fixed for all pages

-  Sprint Backlog:
+- Sprint Backlog:
     - 2/17/2019
     - COMPLETE: Priority 1.
 Create Basic Components for layout
     - COMPLETE: Priority 2.
 Extract Cryptocurrency data to display
     - COMPLETE: Priority 1.
 Explore the CryptoCompare API and think if ideas for site components
-    - Priority 1.
+    - COMPLETE: Priority 1.
 Will need to create component to display top ten cryptos compared to USD
-    - Priority 1.
+    - COMPLETE: Priority 1.
 Will need to create component to display top ten cryptos compared to BTC
-    - Priority 2.
+    - COMPLETE: Priority 2.
 Will consider creating a  component to display specific cryptos and data based on user selection

-  SPRINT LOG:
+- SPRINT LOG:

+  - 2/19/2019 Third Sprint
+    - Plan:
+      - 2/19/2019
+        - Will need to create component to display top ten cryptos compared to USD
+        - Will need to create component to display top ten cryptos compared to BTC
+        - Will consider creating a component to display specific cryptos and data based on user selection
+    - Build:
+      - 2/19/2019
+        - Created component for both top ten for BTC and USD, but incorporated them into one component showing top ten for drop down selection
+    - Test:
+      - 2/19/2019
+        - Component seems to be working correctly
+        - Link to route working correctly
+    - Review:
+      - 2/19/2019
+        - Front page will need to be updated
+        - Further ideas will need to be generated to incorporate into site
+        - Footer needs to be fixed for all pages

     - 2/18/2019 Second Sprint
       - Plan:
         - 2/18/2019